USPTO Patent Drawing Requirements 2026: Checklist, Margins & Examples

 Create Patent Figures Faster

 Ready to turn rough sketches, CAD screenshots, or prompts into patent-ready visuals?
-Open the PatentFig AI generator.
+Start with the AI patent drawing generator for a guided walk-through, or jump straight into the generator.
+Need a pre-filing safety net?
+Run the result through the patent figure compliance checker.

 Author